 - Obtained two not guilty verdicts in a negligence action brought by customers of the second largest public transportation company in the U.S.

-- For a public entity, obtained summary judgment in a case involving an allegation of employee negligence
+- For a public entity, obtained summary judgment in a case involving allegations of employee negligence

-- Obtained case dismissal in a premises liability case arguing the defense of natural accumulation
+- Obtained case dismissal in a premises liability case successfully arguing the defense of natural accumulation

 News & Press Releases